 As you will hear, it was with her murder that the general unease, which had been growing in the district for the previous month, finally erupted into full scale panic and unrest, as mobs began stalking these streets, turning their thirst for vengeance on any unfortunate individual, or individuals, that they thought might be responsible for the heinous crimes that were taking place in their very midst.

 At this point one of the most able officers in the Metropolitan Police, Inspector Frederick George Abberline was put in overall charge of a dedicated team of detectives, who spent many hours stalking the killer through this densely populated and crime ridden quarter, but their efforts came to naught, and the terror and unrest reached fever pitch.

 And, as the panic increased, the criticism of the police increased exponentially, with the result that the police found themselves facing accusations of incompetence and even of corruption.

 The tour captures the mood of the press and the public towards the police, and sets the record straight about some of the fake news that emerged at the time, and which has been propagated time and time against in books, films and documentaries on the Jack the Ripper mystery.

-Having discussed the aftermath of Annie Chapman's murder, the walk will then duck into some sinister-looking alleyways where you will find out where the name "Jack the Ripper" came from.
+Having discussed the aftermath of Annie Chapman's murder, the walk will then duck into some sinister-looking alleyways where you will find out where the name "Jack the Ripper" actually came from.

 It was, in fact, the chilling signature on a letter that was sent to a London news agency in September, 1888; but so apt did it seem, given the horrific nature of the crimes, it caught on immediately and helped fuel the legend that has surrounded the Whitechapel atrocities for 130 years.